RadicalGarlic/spring/beans.md

 # Beans
 Beans are Java class instances (usually singletons) that are managed by containers.

-A container's internal representation of beans is done with the `BeanDefinition` class.
+A container's internal representation of beans is defined in the `BeanDefinition` class.
 This class includes things like the bean's autowiring mode, lazy initialization mode, initialization callbacks, and destruction callbacks.

 To add external objects as beans, modify the bean factory in `ApplicationContext`.
 ```java